AKSHITHGOUD9/Moodify/README.md

 ### Demo 2: AI-Powered Search & Recommendations
 **File:** `demos/02-ai-recommendations-demo.mp4`
 **Description:**
-- Search for "chill old telugu songs"
+- Search for "Songs that you like"
 - Watch AI generate specific song recommendations
 - See how it filters from your listening history